Employee Handbook

 320 Charity

-In addition to the designated yearly charity, any donations made by employees to other causes will be matched up to $500 per employee, per year.
+Revenue Matters believes in giving back.
+When employees donate, Revenue Matters will make a matched donation of up to $500 per employee, per year.
 To be eligible, donations must be made to a verified 501c charity.
-Employees should submit receipts for donations to HR.
+Employees should submit receipts for donations to HR and in return, will be provided with a receipt showing the matched donation.

 321 Career Enrichment